ChatDoc Master Admin Panel

 Figma

-ChatDoc Master is a no-code, AI-powered chatbot builder.
-As it evolved into a business-facing product, the original admin panel which was designed for individual users, could not scale to meet enterprise needs.
+ChatDoc Master is a no-code AI-powered chatbot builder.
+As it evolved into a B2B product, the original admin panel which was designed for managing individual users, could not scale to meet enterprise needs.
 Internal admins faced limited visibility, flat user structures, and manual backend work for onboarding and chatbot deployment.

 PROBLEM